ngs-docs/2016-aug-nonmodel-rnaseq/n-quality.rst

 We're going to use `FastQC
 <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`__ to
 summarize the data.
-We already installed 'fastqc' on our computer - that's what the 'apt-get install' did, above.
+We already installed 'fastqc' on our computer for you.

 Now, run FastQC on two files::